eleinah/thischord/README.md

 ## Making a Discord Application

-First, we want to navigate to the [Discord Developer Portal](https://discord.com/developers/applications) and click **New Application** in the top right, then proceed with editing following sections.
+First, we want to navigate to the [Discord Developer Portal](https://discord.com/developers/applications) and click **New Application** in the top right, then proceed with editing the following sections.

 ### General Information